 Sales of other products and services

 Competitions & Submissions

-Poetry Ireland has active Twitter, Facebook, Instagram and YouTube accounts.
+Poetry Ireland has active Twitter, Facebook, Instagram, LinkedIn and YouTube accounts.
 Screen grabs of certain posts online and in hard copy for documentation and measurement – for example in a funding application or in a report.

 Opportunities for Writers database & External Links